Today’s Reading – Psalms 69 – 72 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 “Now also when I am old and grayheaded, O God, forsake me not; until I have shewed thy strength unto this generation, and thy power to every one that is to come.” – (Psalm 71:18)

 A few years ago, the verse referenced above would have meant little to me.
 I would have probably glanced right over it quickly, without giving it much thought.
 However, the older I get the more I realize that there is still a great deal more that I would like to see accomplished through the ministry the Lord has entrusted me with; yet, I am quickly running out of both the time and energy that I need to do it.
 You may think based upon what you’ve just read that I am in my 70′s.
-Though I feel that old at times, I am only 52.
+Though I feel that old at times, I am only in my 50’s.
 But, I am becoming more and more aware of the fact that my time on this earth is very limited.

 I want my life to count for something.
 I want to be used of God to help “shew” my generation the strength and power of God.
 I need to get busy, and I need to become more proficient at what I am doing so as to make the best use of the time that I have left.
 I am not all that pleased with what has been accomplished so far in the twenty-seven years that I have been saved, or even in the fifteen years that I have been a pastor.
 I know that God could have helped a lot more people through a more yielded vessel.
 But, He is not through with me yet.
 This morning, I have made a choice to not dwell in the failures (or even the successes) of the past, but instead look to the future.
 God has given me life today and today I can give that life back to Him, for His use, and for His glory.
 So can you.
 What are you living your life for?
 What are you accomplishing today that will be used of God to make a difference in eternity?
 The Psalmist’s prayer was to remain here on the earth until he was able to fulfil his ministry of telling everybody about God.
 That’s a great request and it should be the prayer and goal of each of us who are saved today.
 Time is running out; your appointment with death is approaching.